 Visit Hot Springs Cove Tofino

-There are plenty of epic day trips to choose from, but a trip to the hot springs in Tofino is the pick of the bunch.
+There are plenty of epic day trips to choose from, but a trip to the hot springs is a top Tofino attraction.
 It is a 1.5-hour boat ride to reach the hot springs near Tofino and this boat trip is almost worth the money by itself.
 You’ll skim through the waters of Clayoquot Sound, passing tons of tiny islands and getting incredible views of the surrounding landscapes.

 Consider this a 2-for-1 tour as you will look for whales both to and from the hot springs and it is quite common to see grey whales and humpbacks.
 You’ll also get the chance to see bears, wolves, sea otters and eagles on the boat ride.